 When these architectural layers operate in unison, agentic AI becomes capable of delivering autonomous identity governance: continuously evaluating context, formulating decisions, taking controlled actions, and learning from outcomes.
 This architecture marks the shift from static, manual access processes to dynamic, self-regulating identity ecosystems where agents can manage permissions, respond to threats, and maintain least-privilege at scale.

-As AI agents increasingly operate with autonomy, organizations need to rethink how identity governance is structured.
+As AI agents increasingly operate with autonomy, organizations need to rethink how AI in identity governance is structured.
 Traditional, static frameworks fail to capture the dynamic, ephemeral nature of these entities.

 A modern identity architecture must therefore balance speed and flexibility with security and compliance, ensuring that AI-driven activity is properly authenticated, authorized, and auditable.